-Recently, I visited an out of town Shopping Mall – a sprawling metropolis of all the well-known (and not so established) retail department stores, shops and boutiques; food halls that accommodate for all food groups and preferences; numerous restaurants; multi-screen cinema etc. – knowing that everything I needed (as well as impulse buys!) would be in there somewhere, under one roof.
+Recently, I visited an out of town shopping centre – a sprawling metropolis of all the well-known (and not so established) retail department stores, shops and boutiques; food halls that accommodate for all food groups and preferences; numerous restaurants; multi-screen cinema etc. – knowing that everything I needed (as well as impulse buys!) would be in there somewhere, under one roof.

 It was convenient.